MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 Report labels are used by report layouts as, for example, the heading for a field in a table, the title for a chart, or the title for the report itself.

-For texts that are present as captions on table fields in dataset columns, use the [IncludeCaption](properties/devenv-includecaption-property.md) property to have them included in the dataset.
+For texts that are present as captions on table fields in dataset columns, use the [IncludeCaption](properties/devenv-includecaption-property.md) property to include them in the dataset.
 For more information, see [IncludeCaption property](properties/devenv-includecaption-property.md).

 You define report labels for static texts that are not present as captions in dataset columns inside the `labels` control of a report object, as shown in the following code sample.